-Canon 100D versus Leica S-E Typ 006
+Canon 100D vs Leica S-E Typ 006

-The Canon EOS 100D (called Canon SL1 in some regions) and the Leica S-E (Typ 006) are two digital cameras that were officially introduced, respectively, in March 2013 and September 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Leica S-E (Typ 006) are two digital cameras that were announced, respectively, in March 2013 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a medium format (S-E Typ 006) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 37.5 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 37.5 MP.

 Body comparison: Canon 100D vs Leica S-E Typ 006

 The physical size and weight of the Canon 100D and the Leica S-E Typ 006 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The 100D can be obtained in two different colors (black, white), while the S-E Typ 006 is only available in black.